sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

     - IEEE Transactions on Image Processing.
     - IEEE Transactions on Knowledge and Data Engineering.
     - IEEE Transactions on Neural Networks and Learning Systems.
+    - IEEE Transactions on Multimedia.
     - IEEE Transactions on Circuits and Systems for Video Technology.
     - IEEE Transactions on Big Data.
     - IEEE Transactions on Computational Social Systems.
     - ACM Transactions on Multimedia Computing, Communications and Applications.
     - ACM Transactions on Information Systems.
-    - IEEE Journal of Selected Topics in Signal Processing
+    - IEEE Journal of Selected Topics in Signal Processing.
     - IEEE Signal Processing Letters.
     - Pattern Recognition.
     - Neural Networks.